techgnosis/void-journey/dbus.md

 ---------
 Single owner "bus names".
 On-demand starting of services (service files), like starting pipewire automatically.
 This seems to be a big part of dbus.
-I'm curious how this holds up against a systemd world.
+I'm curious how this holds up against a systemd world. bus activation seems like a useful feature for void linux since it does not use systemd

 dbus messages have a type, and types are made of a collection of primitive types, each with 1 letter identifiers